githwxi/XATSHOME/contrib/githwxi/pground/proj002@250507/misc004/README.md

 ## Implementation

-An implementation is given that makes direct use of depth-first tree-based (linear) streamization.
+An implementation is given that makes direct use of breadth-first search.